Vision + Values

 Our vision is to see ‘young people transformed through creativity, community, confidence and finding their voice’

-The values of Create Paisley are derived from a Christian worldview that is rooted in our understanding of who God is.
+The values of Create Paisley are derived from a Christian ethos.
 They are at the core of who we are and what we do.
 They influence our actions and inform our decisions.
 As a diverse group of people from different backgrounds, we live out the following values together:

 - creativity.
 People create things all the time.
 A creation can be as simple as a sentence or as complex as a skyscraper.
 We don’t just encourage people who feel creative but aim to tease out the creativity that is inside everyone.
 We want creativity to be more than a hobby, to be a core part of who we are.